RasheedMartin/Signal-Processing-Project/README.md

 * Installation:
    * Check OS version and update if necessary
    * Download the installer at https://www.mathworks.com A picture containing graphical user interface

-Description automatically generated
    * Sign up using your NYIT email to receive free yearly license
    * Pick your architecture (Most current PCs are x64-bit)
    * Run through the installation

-***BE MINDFUL OF YOUR OUTPUT SAVE FOLDER, THIS IS WHERE YOUR .WAV FILE AND .FIG FILES WILL BE PLACED AFTER CODE EXECUTION) ****
+**BE MINDFUL OF YOUR OUTPUT SAVE FOLDER, THIS IS WHERE YOUR .WAV FILE AND .FIG FILES WILL BE PLACED AFTER CODE EXECUTION)**

    * Login with Mathworks account to activate license